H.E.L.P. the Helpers Program

 Ottawa location adapted program due to Covid

-The workshop is offered at zero cost to the “helper”.
-We are asking anyone who is willing and able to help support our First Responders and Hospital Staff to make a monetary donation today every dollar is helpful and appreciated.
-Every $100.00 raised for this specific program will assist one helper to attend the workshop.
+The program is offered at zero cost to the “helper”.
+We are asking anyone who is willing and able to help support our First Responders and frontline Hospital Staff/ Health care workers to make a monetary donation.
+Every dollar is helpful and appreciated.
+Every $50.00 raised for this specific program will assist one helper to attend an EAP session.

 Can I receive a charitable tax receipt for the donation?